 - Ensures there is no compromise regarding irrelevant personal information.

-Any queries please contact Sian Simmons, Safeguarding Co-ordinator firstname.lastname@example.org
+Any queries please contact Sian Simmons, Lead Safeguarding Officer firstname.lastname@example.org

 **Wales Golf is also a member of GSAG Case Management Group.
 The CMG is made up of independent members who are volunteers with relevant safeguarding management experience and expertise, as well as the relevant lead officer from each member organisation.
 The primary role of the CMG is to offer advice and guidance in relation to safeguarding concerns and cases and to support the relevant member Golf organisations’ Safeguarding Leads in carrying out their role and responsibilities.
 When clubs refer any concerns or cases into Golf Union of Wales a uniformed decision can be made at the CMG and the club will be supported through the process.